Is Sensorineural Hearing Loss?

 - abnormal tissue growth or tumors

-- infections that pass from the mother (such as rubella, syphilis, and herpes)
+- infections that pass from the mother to the

-- Toxoplasma gondii (a parasite that passes through the womb)
+- Toxoplasma gondii, which is a parasite that passes through the womb

 - low birth weight

 Is SSHL Diagnosed?